hpaluch-pil/dsPIC33CH-Curiosity-ADC/README.md

 - [Pair of probes](https://digilent.com/shop/bnc-oscilloscope-x1-x10-probes-pair/)
 - 2x Micro USB cable (there is no one included with board!)

-  - 1st to connect PKOB (PicKit programmer on board)
+  - 1st to connect PKOB (PICkit on Board) Programmer/Debugger
   - 2nd to see output from UART

 - ensure that you downloaded data-sheet from: